 In recent years, the efficient performance of the Swiss government, specifically the federal council and other keys stakeholders in economic policy making, have ensured that Swiss market economy has a positive future.

-For any country to prosper, it is important that economic and political conditions complement each other, Switzerland has largely enjoyed political stability and that has helped the Swiss government in making key long-term decisions.
+For any country to prosper, it is important that economic and political conditions compliment each other, Switzerland has largely enjoyed political stability and that has helped the Swiss government in making key long-term decisions.

 The Switzerland economic growth is evident from where the country ranks in the global per capita GDP index.
 Switzerland’s per capita GDP is the among the highest in the world.
 The GDP per capita of Switzerland in 2020 stood at US$ 86,674.

 Switzerland also has managed to keep its gross debt levels really low, since the early 2000’s policies around household consumption have also helped in maintaining low public debt.